FionaCLin/epipro/Reports/Design Details.md

 All the parameters are optional, here are all 6 query parameters used in the endpoint.
 * __Start-date/End-date__: The period that user is interested in.
 No 'xx' accept here, user must enter valid dates.
 When no Start-date entered, it will be set to predefined date.
 The default Start-date is 2016-01-01T00:00:00.
 When End-date is empty, it will be set to current date time.
-Iput Format: YYYY-MM-DDTHH:MM:SS
+Input Format: YYYY-MM-DDTHH:MM:SS
 * __Key-terms__: The keywords that user wants to search, case insensitive.
 Input Format: Keyword1,Keyword2,..
 * __Location__: A location that user is concerned about,case insensitive.